mytechnotalent/turbo-attack/README.md

 usage: sudo ./turbo-attack_010l eth0 6 fe80:0000:0000:0000:0000:0000:0000:0002 443 150000
 ```

+## Usage
+* Designed for Kali Linux or Debian distros only.
+This software uses Linux syscalls in order to optimize for speed.
+* Tested within a Kali Linux ARM64 VMware Fusion VM on a Macbook Pro ARM64 machine.

 ## Terms Of Use
 * Do NOT use this on any computer you do not own or are not allowed to run this on.<br>
 * You may NEVER attempt to sell this, it is free and open source.<br>